 My teaching interests at undergraduate and postgraduate levels include globalization, sociology of violence and sociological theory.
 I currently convene the following modules:

-- SO534 Sociological Approaches to Violence (higher level module - part of the Sociology and Criminology programmes)
+- SO534 Violence & Society (higher level module - part of the Sociology and Criminology programmes)

 - SO824 Sociological Theories of Violence (Masters module on MA Sociology, Criminology and LLM programmes)